 Inside is a massive 10,000mAh lithium ion battery, a charging circuit (you charge it via the USB cable attached), and two boost converters that provide 5VDC, 1A and 2A each via a USB A port.
 (The markings indicate one is good for 1A and one is good for 2A but we tested it and found that both could provide 2A pretty easily) The 2A output is best for charging tablets or other really power-hungry devices.
 But either can be used for when you want to power a Beagle Bone or Raspberry Pi, wifi adapters, maybe even small displays.
 We hooked it up to a 2.5" NTSC display (powered from the Pi's 5V breakout lines), wireless keyboard/mouse and a small WiFi dongle and it hummed along just fine as a mini computing setup!

 How long it will last depends a bit on what you have connected.
 We ran a 'headless' pi (no keyboard, mouse, display attached) with a mini WiFi adapter plugged into the USB port and pinged it once a second to keep the network connection from going to sleep and it lasted 15 hours.
-There is a 4-step LED charge status display and an on/off button.
+There is a 4-step LED charge status display which you can turn on/off with the button.
+However, the button is not a general on/off for the entire pack!
+There's no way to turn off the pack, as long as something is plugged in, it will power it.
+If you need a USB power switch, check out this item

 Comes with the battery pack and a micro-B cable that you can use for charging the pack or powering a device with a micro B port.